Search Articles

 City, State

-Some attorneys may keep the original copy of the will.
-But if you leave the will with your attorney, make sure the attorney receives updated contact information from you when you move.
-That way if the attorney moves offices or retires, he or she will know where to find you and you will know where your will is.
+As mentioned above, some attorneys may keep the original copy of the will.
+But if you leave the will with your attorney, you must make sure their office receives updated contact information from you if you move.
+That way, if the attorney moves offices or retires, they will know where to find you, and you will know where your will is.

-If you do use a safe deposit box or your attorney's office, you may want to keep a copy of your will at home with your other financial documents.
-It is usually not a good idea to give a copy to family members or friends because you may want to change the distributions at some point and may need the will back.
+If you do use a safe deposit box or your attorney's office, you may want to keep a copy of your will at home with your other financial and estate planning documents.
+Giving a copy to family members or friends is an option, but perhaps not ideal.
+This is because you may want to make changes to the will at some point and may need the will back.

-On the other hand, if you have made a major change in your will, by all means destroy the old one.
-Otherwise, someone who did better under the old will may argue that you were incompetent or under undue influence when you executed the new will.
-Also, their feelings may be hurt if they see a change in your sentiments towards them.
+On the other hand, if you have made a major change in your will, by all means, destroy the old one.
+Otherwise, someone who may have fared more favorably under the old will may argue that you were not competent or were under undue influence when you executed the new will.
+Also, their feelings may be hurt if they see a change in your sentiments toward them.

 Created date: 03/07/2008